byrd-laif/soilMakers/readme.md

 #### *Quality Of Life*

-It's ones alone, that's why it takes a common unity, a partnership of people doing the right thing.
+It's ones alone, that's why it takes a common unity, a partnership of people doing the right things.

 Loss of biodiversity and ecosystems are catastrophic, impacts are symbiotic and happen within the physical body through too *Mother Earth,* far into future generations.